semaphoreP/codeastro/details.md

 ## In-Person Logistics

 The mornings of each day of the workshop will be heald at [Keith Spalding 410](https://www.caltech.edu/map/campus/keith-spalding-building-of-business-services).
-We encourage everyone to arrive before 9am, as wee will have breakfast an hour before the workshop, in addition to COVID tests for everyone to take each day (we ask you test before the start of each day's in-person session).
+We encourage everyone to arrive before 9am, as we will have breakfast an hour before the workshop, in addition to COVID tests for everyone to take each day (we ask you test before the start of each day's in-person session).
 Lunch is on-your-own, but we suggest one of the on-campus cafes.
 We have three rooms reserved